MIDA offers the following assistance to investors:

 - Justification for the proposed waiver

 (any amendment in relation to the equity such as change of company’s name, change of shareholder, change of board director, an amendment to the equity structure, etc)

 - A copy of Manufacturing License with conditions

 - Equity structure (for change of shareholder)

 - Name of current and previous board director (for change of board director)

-- Justification to amend the equity structure (for amendment to the equity conditions)
+- Justification to amend the equity structure (for an amendment to the equity conditions)

-The equity application (transfer of share and waiver of equity condition, etc.) will take 4 weeks from the complete information received.
+The equity application (transfer of share and waiver of equity condition, etc.) will take four weeks from the complete information received.